 Recently, the Covid-19 crisis has shown that the country and its citizens can successfully withstand external pressure and still organize itself to thrive.
-For these reasons and more, Costa Rica has positioned itself as an optimal place to visit when it is both safe and recommended to travel again in the Covid-19 era.
+For these reasons and more, Costa Rica has positioned itself as an optimal place to visit in the Covid-19 era.

 The Costa Rican government’s success in dealing with Covid-19 pandemic

 Costa Rica acted quickly and effectively in the face of the growing threat of Covid-19, declaring a national emergency on March 16th.
 It closed its borders on March 18th, allowing only citizens and permanent residents to enter.
 Businesses were asked to shut down, and people to stay home.
 A number of other measures were put into place — driving restrictions, closures of beaches and parks, and mass gatherings cancelled, to name a few.
 The government focused on the wellbeing of those within its borders by effectively shutting down everything but essential services.
 This was a blow to the economy (there are reports that it will shrink by 3.6% in 2020 due to the coronavirus pandemic), but a sacrifice that the government deemed necessary.

 The government’s strong action has been effective, and has been lauded by both national and international press for handling the pandemic in an effective way.

 For an updated look at the most recent Covid-19 developments in Costa Rica, check out this blog.